-■ Handling
+Handling

-- Do not connect this product to a public Wi-Fi and/or Internet service directly.
-Only connect this product to the Internet through a router with strong password protections.
-Consult your router manufacturer for information on optimum security practices. - Do not use this product in the vicinity of a TV, radio, stereo equipment, mobile phone, or other electric devices.
-Otherwise, this product or the other device may generate noise. - When you use the product along with an app on your smart device such as a smartphone or tablet, we recommend that you enable "Airplane Mode" on the device to avoid noise caused by communication.
-When wirelessly connecting a smart device with this product, make sure that the Wi-Fi or Bluetooth® setting on the device is turned on. - Do not expose the product to excessive dust or vibrations, or extreme cold or heat (such as in direct sunlight, near a heater, or in a car during the day) to prevent the possibility of disfiguration, damage to the internal components or unstable operation.
-(Verified operating temperature range: 5° - 40°C, or 41° - 104°F.) - Do not place vinyl, plastic or rubber objects on the product, since this might discolor the product. - In the case of a model with a polished finish, bumping the surface of the product with metal, porcelain, or other hard objects can cause the finish to crack or peel.
-Use caution.
+- Do not use the instrument in the vicinity of a TV, radio, stereo equipment, mobile phone, or other electric devices.
+Otherwise, the instrument, TV, or radio may generate noise. - When you use the instrument along with an app on your smart device such as a smartphone or tablet, we recommend that you set Wi-Fi or Bluetooth to on after enabling "Airplane Mode" on that device in order to avoid noise caused by communication. - Do not expose the instrument to excessive dust or vibrations, or extreme cold or heat (such as in direct sunlight, near a heater, or in a car during the day) to prevent the possibility of panel disfiguration, damage to the internal components or unstable operation.
+(Verified operating temperature range: 5° - 40°C, or 41° - 104°F.) - Do not place vinyl, plastic or rubber objects on the instrument, since this might discolor the panel or keyboard. - In the case of a model with a polished finish, bumping the surface of the instrument with metal, porcelain, or other hard objects can cause the finish to crack or peel.
+Use caution